Adoption Panel and Agency Decision Maker's Decision

 Adoption Panel Management Meetings

-Panel Management Meetings are held quarterly and are chaired by the Designated Manager (Head of Adoption and Fostering) and attended by:
+Panel Management Meetings are held twice a year (with practice meetings held between the Adoption service and Adoption panel) and are chaired by the Designated Manager (Head of Adoption and Fostering) and attended by:

 - Panel Chair(s);